cloudify-cosmo/cloudify-hello-world-example/README.md

   * [Azure Plugin](https://github.com/cloudify-incubator/cloudify-azure-plugin/releases).
   * [Utilities Plugin](https://github.com/cloudify-incubator/cloudify-utilities-plugin/releases).

-_Check the blueprint for the exact version of the plugin._
+_Check the blueprint for the latest version of the plugin._

-Install the relevant example network blueprint for the IaaS you wish to deploy on:
+Install the relevant example network blueprint for the IaaS that you wish to deploy on:

   * [Openstack Example Network](https://github.com/cloudify-examples/openstack-example-network)
   * [AWS Example Network](https://github.com/cloudify-examples/aws-example-network)